 Beach no. 7, Andaman and Nicobar Islands

-Its name is deceptive—Beach no. 7 on Havelock Island easily ranks no. 1 among India’s best beaches.
+Its name is deceptive—Beach no. 7 on Havelock Island in the Andaman Islands easily ranks no. 1 among the best beaches in India.
 Secluded ivory shores are smoothed by crystalline waters, seriously indulging those seeking desert island vibes.
 A stay at Jalakara completes the Robinson Crusoe appeal.

 If utter desert-island seclusion feels a little too removed, and the tinny beats of Anjuna a little too hectic, Palolem is the happy medium.
 Its powdery 1.5km shoreline is flanked by a string of colourful beach shacks tucked beneath the shade of cool coconut palms.
 Selling rainbows of bohemian sarongs and serving pan-to-plate seafood, these friendly cabanas reward a sunny beach holiday in Goa with some refreshing entertainment—little beats a cold Kingfisher after a dip in the Arabian Sea.